talmaq/Customer-Segmentation/README.md

 ## Dataset

-- The dataset used in this project is `customers.csv`, which contains customer purchasing data.
+- The dataset used in this project is `Mall_Customers.csv`, which contains customer purchasing data.
 - **Columns:**
   - `CustomerID`: Unique identifier for each customer.
   - `Gender`: Gender of the customer.